codio-templates/advanced-features-python/.guides/content/Custom-Test-Script-c39c/Adding-the-Assessment-1406.md

 ![General Section](.guides/img/assessment-general.png)

 ## The Execution Section
-Leave the `LANGUAGE TYPE` as `custom`.
+Leave the `LANGUAGE TYPE` as `Custom`.
 In the field `COMMAND` write the command to launch your custom grading script, or simply drag the file into the field from the file tree.
 ![Execution Section](.guides/img/assessment-execution.png)

 ## The Grading Section